JSzitas/nlsolver/README.md

 There are some design decisions in this library which warrant discussion:

-* the objective functions to minimize/ maximize are passed as objects, prefering functors, requiring an overloaded **public** **()** operator which takes a **std::vector<T>**, e.g.
+* the objective functions to minimize/ maximize are passed as objects, preferring functors, requiring an overloaded **public** **()** operator which takes a **std::vector<T>**, e.g.
 ```cpp
 struct example {